Venice floods: Italy's Conte declares state of emergency | DW | 14.11.2019

 Italy's government declared a state of emergency on Thursday as water levels in Venice remain high.
 Damage costs are estimated at hundreds of millions of euros.

-Italian president Giuseppe Conte announced a national state of emergency on Thursday evening after floodwater levels in Venice reached the highest level in more than 50 years.
+Italian Prime Minister Giuseppe Conte announced a national state of emergency on Thursday evening after floodwater levels in Venice reached the highest level in more than 50 years.

-Water levels have not significantly abated in the Italian city after they reached the unusually high level late on Tuesday night.
+Water levels have remained high since reaching their peak on Tuesday night.

 DW's Giulia Saudelli said "tourists and camera crews are wading through the water."
 Water levels on Thursday reached around 130 centimeters (51 inches).